Lombiq/Hastlayer-Hardware-Framework---Xilinx/Docs/GettingStarted.md

 ## Generating the Vivado project with the batch file (CreateProject.bat)

 Run `CreateProject.bat` which will open Vivado, generate the project files in the *Project* subdirectory and generate the bitstream for the sample hardware design.
-When the bitstream generation completed, it will also export the Hastlayer_wrapper.hdf to the ./SDK folder.
+When the bitstream generation is completed, it will also export the *Hastlayer_wrapper.hdf* file to the *./SDK* folder.
 The .hdf file is the Hardware Definition file, which is a description of the FPGA design peripherals and IP cores.
 It will be used during the Xilinx SDK workspace creation.

 Once the project has been generated, you can re-open it next time by entering the *Project* subdirectory and opening `Hastlayer.xpr`.